 And now, here’s the best part.
 Did you know that you can actually make money off of the program?
 That's right, a growth investment.
 Two parts to consider here: an increase in premium and a reduction in losses.
 Pick one or the other or pick them both.

-By taking an even moderate amount of Coverage A increase (due to better insurance-to-value on the properties), you can realize at least a wash on any cost outlay of the inspections.
-It's quite likely that the increase in premium will be greater than the upfront payout on the cost of the inspections.
+By taking an even moderate amount of Coverage A increase (due to better insurance-to-value on the properties), you can realize at least a wash on any cost outlay of the surveys.
+It's quite likely that the increase in premium will be greater than the upfront payout on the cost of the surveys.
 Combine the premium increase with a just a moderate assumption of loss avoidance/mitigation (both large and small losses), and the return-on-investment only climbs higher.
 Increase your premium, decrease your losses, reduce your loss and combined operating ratio.
 Contact Us to receive an Excel Document that shows you how.